Mandopop: Beginning of recording industry in China

-The Chinese-language music industry began with the arrival of gramophone.
+The Chinese-language music industry began with the arrival of the gramophone.
 The earliest gramophone recording in China was made in Shanghai in March 1903 by Fred Gaisberg, who was sent by the Victor Talking Machine Company (VTMC) in the U.S. to record local music in Asia.
 The recordings were then manufactured outside China and re-imported by the Gramophone Company's sales agent in China, the Moutrie (Moudeli) Foreign Firm.
 The Moudeli Company dominated the market before the 1910s until the Pathé Records (百代 (Bǎidài)) took over the leading role.
 Pathé was founded in 1908 by a Frenchman named Labansat who had previously started a novelty entertainment business using phonograph in Shanghai around the beginning of the 20th century.
 The company established a recording studio, and the first record-pressing plant in the Shanghai French Concession in 1914, and became the principal record company to serve as the backbone for the young industry in China.
 It originally recorded mainly Peking opera, but later expanded to Mandarin popular music.
 Later other foreign as well as Chinese-own recording companies were also established in China.

 Early in the 20th century, people in China generally spoke in their own regional dialect.
 Although most people in Shanghai then spoke Shanghainese, the recordings of the pop music from Shanghai from the 1920s onwards were done in Standard Mandarin, which is based on the Beijing dialect.
 Mandarin was then considered as the language of the modern, educated class in China, and there was a movement to popularize the use of Mandarin as a national language in the pursuit of national unity.
 Those involved in this movement included songwriters such as Li Jinhui working in Shanghai.
 The drive to impose linguistic uniformity in China started in the early 20th century when the Qing Ministry of Education proclaimed Mandarin as the official speech to be taught in modern schools, a policy the new leaders of the Chinese Republic formed in 1912 were also committed to.
 Sound films in Shanghai which started in the early 1930s were made in Mandarin because of a ban on the use of dialects in films by the then Nanjing government, consequently popular songs from films were also performed in Mandarin.

 Zhou Xuan, the most notable singing star of the early Shanghai period.